 The first ghost that Odysseus encounters in the After Life is that of Elpenor, a member of his crew who in a drunken stupor has fallen off of Circe’s roof to his death.
 Elpenor’s corpse remains unburied, and his ghost will not be able to cross the River Styx and find rest until his body has received the necessary funeral rites.
-Consequently, he pleads with Odysseus for a proper burial:
+He pleads with Odysseus for a proper burial:

 Do not leave me unburied, unmourned,